 What Happens if Major Issues Are Found?

-If major issues are discovered during the inspection, the buyer has several options.
+The buyer has several options if major issues are discovered during the inspection.
 They can:

 - Request that the seller address the issues through repairs or replacements